All the Wild Horses: The Mongol Derby

 The riders are out on the steppe on their own and navigate with GPS from horse station to horse station, spaced around thirty-five kilometres apart.
-They have to contend with extreme heat and severe cold, tornados, isolation and semi-wild packs of herder dogs.
+They have to contend with extreme heat and severe cold, tornados, isolation, and semi-wild packs of herder dogs.
 They can stay the nights out in the wild or with nomad families along the way.
-If they make a wrong choice in choosing a new horse, they could end up getting bucked off and lose their mount, with no help nearby.
-Serious injuries, broken bones and heat exhaustion are a common and debilitating factor throughout the race.
+If they make a wrong choice in choosing a new horse, they could get bucked off and lose their mount, with no help nearby.
+Serious injuries, broken bones, and heat exhaustion are common and debilitating factors throughout the race.

 Reception

 All The Wild Horses has received overall positive reviews from critics.
 Review aggregator website Rotten Tomatoes reports a 100% rating based on 15 critic reviews.

-Andrew Murray for The Upcoming writes "A heart-pounding adventure across the Mongolian wilderness, All The Wild Horses is an incredible depiction of the unbridled human spirit and a captivating documentary."
+Andrew Murray for The Upcoming writes, "A heart-pounding adventure across the Mongolian wilderness, All The Wild Horses is an incredible depiction of the unbridled human spirit and a captivating documentary."
 The Guardian's Peter Bradshaw declares that "Ivo Marloh’s documentary about the Mongol Derby captures the beauty and bedlam of the 1,000-km cross-country race."
 Rich Cline of the film review website Shadows On The Wall opines that "The cinematography... is simply spectacular, capturing both the expansive landscapes and telling details about the competitors, their horses, the officials and the locals."

 All The Wild Horses won a number of international awards, from the movie's world premiere at the Galway Film Fleadh, where it won Best International Documentary, the Phoenix International Film Festival, where the movie won World Cinema Audience Award, the Mountain Film Festival in Utah, where the movie won Best Film in the Sir Edmund Hillary Award Adventure Sports Competition, to the Equus Film Festival in New York City, where All The Wild Horses won Best Film, Best Director and Best Of Festival.